STEM Programs

 4. NSF Scholarships in STEM – Provides funding to community colleges to support scholarship programs for academically gifted STEM students.

-Many more programs are available to community colleges in order to prepare the workforce for a future economy that is much more globalized and far more competitive.
+Many more programs are available to community colleges to prepare the workforce for a future economy that is much more globalized and far more competitive.
 From added academic majors in STEM fields to multi-million dollar science and technology centers, community colleges are increasingly becoming hotbeds of STEM studies.

 This video also illustrates the demand for STEM subjects.